-Today, I thought I would answer one of the questions that I get asked the most.
-“Michele, what do I need to have on my website?”.
+Today I thought I would answer one of the questions that I get asked the most.
+“Michele, what do I need to have on my website?”
 Creating an effective website is actually very simple.
-It is a matter of asking yourself how to make your website “face” toward your audience rather than be “all about you”.
-If you can do this, you’ll be ahead of most of the websites out there — most focus on the business rather than the customer.
+It is a matter of asking yourself how to make your website face toward your audience rather than be “all about you”.
+If you can do this, you’ll be ahead of most of the websites out there; mistakenly most websites focus on the business rather than the customer.

 1. A clear target market.
-When somebody comes to your site — they should feel as if you have written the site “just for them”.
-The more tightly you have defined your ideal clients – the easier it to tailor your web copy.
+When somebody comes to your website, they should feel as if you have written the site “just for them”.
+The more tightly you have defined your ideal client, the easier it is to tailor your web copy.

-2. Opt-in Box visible (without scrolling).
+2. An effective website builds your email marketing list.
+Make sure the Opt-in Box is visible (without scrolling).
 This is one of the biggest mistakes I see businesses make.
-Many don’t have a way for people to enter their e-mail address.
-Without an e-mail, once the customer leaves your site, they are gone.
-With an e-mail, you have a chance to offer more information, add more value and deepen your relationship.
-Another mistake I see way too often, is burying the sign up at the bottom of the page.
-If your prospect doesn’t get into your site enough to scroll down — you’ve lost them forever.
+Many websites don’t have a way to collect peoples e-mail addresses.
+Without an e-mail address, once the customer leaves your site you have no way of knowing who they were.
+With an e-mail address, you have a chance to offer more information, add more value, and deepen your relationship.
+Another mistake I see way too often is burying the opt-in box at the bottom of the page.
+If your prospect doesn’t stay on your site long enough to scroll down — you’ve lost them forever.

-3. Clear and Easy Navigation Your prospect should be able to easily get to the information they’ve come to find on the site.
-An easy way to see if your navigation is meeting the needs of your customer – is to think about the questions people ask you about your business.
+3. Clear and Easy Navigation.
+Your prospect should be able to easily get to the information they’re looking for.
+An easy way to see if your navigation is meeting the needs of your customer – is to think about the questions people ask you the most.
 The answers to the most common questions/objections should be prominently featured on your site.